dat-tran05/robust-ensemble-kd/docs/report/report.md

 Higher temperatures produce softer distributions, revealing more information about inter-class relationships.

-### Ensemble Distillation & Bias Amplification
+### Ensemble Knowledge Distillation

-Ensemble distillation extends KD by averaging predictions from multiple teachers, typically producing more robust students.
-However, when teachers share similar biases—even partially—simple averaging can reinforce these biases.
+Ensemble distillation extends KD by aggregating predictions from multiple teachers into a single student (You et al., 2017).
+Several methods address how to best combine teacher knowledge: Fukuda et al. (2017) randomly select teachers during mini-batch training to capture complementary knowledge, Du et al. (2020) use multi-objective optimization in gradient space to handle conflicting teacher gradients, and Zhang et al. (2022) weight teachers by prediction confidence.
+However, these approaches primarily target average accuracy improvements rather than group robustness.

-Kenfack et al. (2025) demonstrated this **bias amplification** effect: a student distilled from debiased teachers can achieve *worse* WGA than the teachers themselves.
-The shared biases get amplified through the averaging process.
+Deep ensembles naturally improve worst-group accuracy through model diversity (Ko et al., 2023), but whether these benefits transfer through distillation remained unclear until recently.
+Studies on bias in single-teacher KD revealed that teacher errors can amplify during distillation—students may become *more* biased than their teachers due to reduced model capacity (Lukasik et al., 2023; Hooker et al., 2020).
+This effect is exacerbated in ensemble settings: when teachers share similar biases, simple averaging of their outputs reinforces rather than cancels these biases, causing the consensus gradient direction to minimize average error at the expense of minority groups.
+Addressing this bias amplification problem requires moving beyond simple averaging to adaptive teacher weighting.

 ### AGRE-KD: Gradient-Based Teacher Weighting